 Hover your mouse over the profiles to pause the slideshow

 WRHS is far richer with the hard work and support of our volunteers as well as our Auxiliaries: Friends of the Cleveland History Center, Genealogical Committee, African American Archives Auxiliary, and Citizens of Hale Farm & Village.
 Thank you so much for your meaningful help.

 At WRHS, we prioritize people – the WRHS community and the communities we serve.
 WRHS strives for a culture of excellence, diversity, equity, access and inclusion.
 We apply best practices to the stewardship of our places, collections and digital resources.
 It is our purpose to empower an entrepreneurial spirit to create, promote, and sustain a relevant, experience driven organization.
 We approach our work through an equity lens to ensure that collections, experiences, staff and board reflect the rich diversity of Northeast Ohio.

 How did African-American inventors and entrepreneurs impact the history of Northeast Ohio?
-In this program, geared toward grades K-5, students will learn about three black Clevelanders — Garrett Morgan, Alonzo Wright, and Amanda Wicker — who improved the city through their commitments to innovation, education, and community.
-Students will reflect on the contributions of these community leaders in order to identify problems and imagine solutions to issues in their lives.
-(All registrants are asked to have blank paper and markers/crayons/colored pencils on hand when they sign on for the program.)
+In this program, learn about three black Clevelanders — Garrett Morgan, Alonzo Wright, and Amanda Wicker — who improved the city through their commitments to innovation, education, and community.
+Participants will reflect on the contributions of these community leaders in order to identify problems and imagine solutions to issues in their lives.

 Follow us on social for more content like this!